MacArthur Maze Meltdown

 moving car on an overpass adjacent to this disaster area.

-Just to recap as to the cause of the freeway collapse: This occurred
+Just to recap as to the cause of the freeway collapse: This occurred at approx.

 4AM Sunday morning, April 20th.
 An oil tanker driver carrying 8,600 gallons